emolinac/Pt2Broadening/README.md

 1. Integrate the PhiPQ distributions with *MACRO_Integration_Phi.cpp*
 2. Treat the Pt2 distributions with *MACRO_Pt2_processing.cpp*

-After the previoous steps, there are multiple choices about what to do.
+After the previous steps, there are multiple choices about what to do.
 There are MACROS for every choice!